-From the File menu, choose Save.

-Do not run this transformation.
-This transformation will be executed by a job you will create in the next exercise.

-MapReduce Exercise 2: Create a PDI Job to load CDR data to Hadoop
+MapReduce Exercise 1: Create a PDI Job to load CDR data to Hadoop

-This second exercise steps you through creating a job that executes a single job step.
+This first exercise steps you through creating a job that executes a single job step.
 You need the CDR data in HDFS to be able to process it with your mapper transformation.
 This job step loads the raw CDR data to HDFS so that it can be processed in a later exercise.